StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ---

-## Advanced Configuration
+## Advanced configuration

-For further customization options, please consult the **Configuration & Operations** section.
+For further customization options, please consult the Configuration and operations section.

 To configure HTTPS, follow the instructions on the [**dedicated page**](../configuration/ssl.md).